arslan2012/Lazy-Hackintosh-Image-Generator/README.md

 Just download the [LazyHackintoshGenerator.app.zip](https://raw.githubusercontent.com/arslan2012/Lazy-Hackintosh-Image-Generator/master/LazyHackintoshGenerator.app.zip).
 It will keep updating to the latest version.

 # Support needed
-As you can see, beacase I used Swift to code this, app authorization is really a pain in the ass. sometimes you need to type in your password twice to make this work.
+As you can see, since I used Swift to code this, app authorization is really a pain in the ass.
+Sometimes you need to type in your password twice to make this work.

 I'm using STprivilagedTask to do the authrization for me, if you know how to fix the issue, I would be very appriciated.

-And if you have any issue report or suggestions, feel free to open up an issue and tell me about it.
+And if you have any issue to report or ideas, feel free to open up an issue and tell me about it.

 ### Shell Script Edition
 by [PMheart](https://github.com/PMheart)

 [Hackintosh OS X El Capitan Lazy Installer Generator](https://github.com/PMheart/Hackintosh-OS-X-El-Capitan-Lazy-Installer-Image-Generator)
+Note that her shell script does NOT support v10.12!!!